CCMS-UCSD/GNPSDocumentation/docs/gc-ms-deconvolution.md

 ### Inspect the Results

+The analysis is linear with the number of files and scales as ~1 minute per file.
+The analysis time may vary depending on the cluster job load during peak vs. off-peak hours.
 When the job has been completed, you will receive a notification email and the status “DONE” appears on your GNPS job.
 All submitted jobs appear under the “jobs” link from the GNPS main menu.

 ![img](img/GC-MS_documentation/Fig_4.png)